 Receiving Billiette’s Call!
 Oh, what a beautiful morning.

 For many years I have tended my dreams – dream tending has been and is essential in understanding how I have and am still becoming.
-A useful book on my journey as been Maria Mahoney’s The meaning in dreams and dreaming, which has helped me.
+A useful book on my journey has been Maria Mahoney’s The meaning in dreams and dreaming.
 Here is one of my dreams shortly after I started attending Fargo AA Chapter House meetings.

 Dream 5/25/2021 6:58 AM.
 I am still working on an issue that is slowly finding its way to the surface – something is being clarified.